lussierc/africa_db/writing/report.md

 ##### Motivation
 We were motivated to pursue this project for a number of reasons.
 For one, despite African countries gaining independence from their colonial masters in the mid-1900s and receiving financial aid, loans, and more, African countries have faced great problems in their development and with developing their economies to compete in the global market.
 We were motivated to try and see if we could try to solve some of these problems or at least find clues/correlations relating to these problems.
 Additionally, a few of our group members are economics minors taking classes relating to African Development, making them interested in learning more outside of that class.

 This project has real-world relevance in that it is looking at real data regarding Africa.
 With this, economists and development experts are trying to solve problems relating to Africa's poor development and economic patterns.
 This research could benefit others in this regard, such as the experts researching Africa everyday to try and solve problems.
 We feel that trying to answer the questions below could provide some valuable insights into what is stopping African economic development.
 With this, these questions could find correlations between different ideas to see if they have any impact on another.
 The correlations and results stemming from this research could provide valuable insights into these problems.
-Additionally, the casual observer who is interested in African economics could also be benefitted by this research as they could find out more about the topic.
+Additionally, the casual observer who is interested in African economics could also be benefited by this research as they could find out more about the topic.

-* Why did we choose this project?
-* How will this research benefit others?

 ##### Background Information
-* Explanation of related works
-  * How are they relevant to our Project?

 There are a variety of related works that discuss Africa's slow development patterns and poor economic trajectories.
 For example, the source ["Why Has Africa Grown Slowly"](https://www.aeaweb.org/articles?id=10.1257/jep.13.3.3) touches upon a number of ideas surrounding Africa's slow growth over the last twentieth century, while discussing some of the issues African economies have faced.
 This source notes that while Africa's economic and development future looked bright in the 1960s, political deterioration stemming from the implementation of dictatorship and autocratic regimes hurt the economic trajectories of many African countries.
 With this, the source also notes that African countries seem to have much higher trade barriers and misaligned exchange rates than their global peers.
 Additionally, the authors Collier, Paul, and Gunning, note that one the many factors contributing to the poor and ever-changing economies of African countries is a heavy reliance on natural resources.
 This reliance often leads to unsustainable and unpredictable outcomes that comes with the market value of the resources on a global scale.
 This is part of the reason why for question 5, we are looking into the economics of countries with higher natural resource rents.